blackflux/aws-sdk-wrap/README.md

 Type: `Function`<br>
 Default: `(count) => 30 * (count ** 2)`

 The length of time the function will wait after each failed request before retrying.

+#### maxDelaySeconds
+Type: `integer`<br>
+Default: `null`

+Postpone the delivery of a message to the queue for a number of seconds.